-- Neatly stack sealed paint cans in the Gaylord box or 205L drum to maximize space.
-Please ensure that paint cans are not leaking - Once the Gaylord box or 205L drum is full, pull the plastic liner over the paint cans - Do not overfill the Gaylord box or drum by exceeding the rim of the container - Fold over the Gaylord flaps and tape the box closed, or put the lid on the drum and secure the ring - Once full, store the Gaylord box(es) or 205L drum(s) in a dry location away from the elements - Call your service provider to arrange a pick-up - Please Note: Aerosols must be separated from other paint containers and collected in their own 205L drum.
+- Neatly stack sealed paint cans in the Collection Container to maximize space.
+Please ensure paint cans are not leaking - Do not package any non-accepted materials in with the paint cans - Once the Collection Container is full, pull the plastic liner over the paint cans - Do not overfill the Collection Container - Fold over the Gaylord box flaps and tape the box closed, or put the lid on the drum and secure the ring - Once full and ready for pick-up, store the Collection Containers in a dry location out of the elements - Call your service provider (assigned to you by Product Care) to arrange a pick-up - Please Note: Aerosols must be separated from other paint containers and collected in their own 205L drum.

-4.3 Incorrect Packaging and Storing
+4.3 Incorrect Packing and Storing

-The following are examples of incorrect packing and storing.
 Incorrect packing and storing of waste paint may lead to safety and health concerns.
-The transporter cannot accept paint that is incorrectly packaged.
+The transporter cannot accept paint that is incorrectly packaged and unsafe to transport.